 Today more and more parents are opting to send their children to private schools, even though it is very expensive and not funded by the public.
 If you are considering this area for your education dissertation, here are some suggestions for your specific area of research:

-• Do students attending private schools have an edge over students attending public schools?
+- Do students attending private schools have an edge over students attending public schools when it comes to attaining places at elite universities?
 Is this advantage an unfair advantage?

-• Six main differences between public school education and private school education.
+- What are the six main differences between public school education and private school education?

-• What price scholarship education?
-The socio-economic effects on the family.
+- What price scholarship education?
+The socio-economic effects on the family of scholarship students.

 Public School Education Dissertation Topics

 95% of the schools in the UK, USA, Canada and Australia are publicly funded schools that offer primary and secondary education for students between the ages of 4 and 18.
 Here are the areas of public school education that you could use as a topic for discussion in your education dissertation:

 - As opposed to private schools, are drugs, gangs and weapons related crime a plague faced only by public schools?

 - Should schools for children with special needs be wholly public schools in the interest of society and the individual children?

 - Is public schooling in the United Kingdom a declining trend?